davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.7.5 (2015-08-06) =
+* If featured image is enabled, the featured image will no longer appear in the post.

 = 1.7.4 (2015-07-30) =
 * Added additional output if wp_insert_post() fails
 * Fixed image upload failure when image filename doesn't have an extension